Anvil/bash-argsparse/README.md

 ### Testing

 Here are the topics covered by scripts in tutorial directory:
+* 0-completion: An automatic bash completion demo for all other tutorial scripts.
+This script will spawn a preconfigured interactive bash.
 * 1-basics: Bash Argsparse basics
 * 2-values: Options accepting values
 * 3-cumulative-options: How to keep all user-given values